robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 You have to hit him where it hurts.
 Totally destroy something that he loves.
 You have to gain access to his <a href="http://www.gotinder.com/" target="_blank">Tinder</a> account.

 It’s now 4pm.
 You and Steve Steveington are kicking back in his front room.
 He has gone to make a sandwich, and has made the fatal error of forgetting to lock his computer.
 You have discovered that all you need is a little time with his laptop's Facebook session and you can bust into his Tinder account on your phone.
+This is the best opportunity you're ever going to get.

 Your research suggest that he usually favours peanut butter and banana for his late afternoon snacks, and that you most likely have 2 minutes alone with his computer, perhaps 3 if he has trouble locating the peanut butter jar that you strategically hid behind the mustard.
 Game on.